petekneller/pi-fc/scala/util/src/main/scala/util/spitotcp/README.md

 ## v3

 An update to v2 that replaces the explicit threads with use of a scheduler.
 The scheduler uses an unlimited-size thread pool as, even though in this version the number of threads shouldn't exceed 3, that is the appropriate pattern when doing blocking IO.

+## v4

+An update to v3 that replaces java `Runnable`s with `Future`.
+Which is a bit of a bastardisation of Future, since Future's are best when composed to ultimately a value while this implementation has side-effects and returns Unit.